 Second Inversion: an inversion that yet again transposes the inverted triad and paves the way for a fifth of the triad turning into the bass note

-Counterpoint: referred to the relationship between a set of simultaneously played melody lines.
+Counterpoint refers to the relationship between a set of simultaneously played melody lines.
 These melodies join hands to form sonically pleasing harmonies.

-Music Alphabet: Serving as the foundation of music-making endeavors, the music alphabet consists of the following letters: A, B, C, D, E, F, and G. Each note has a distinct pitch.
+As the foundation of music-making endeavors, the music alphabet consists of the following letters: A, B, C, D, E, F, and G. Each note has a distinct pitch.

-Music Modes: scales that arise from a parent scale.
+scales that arise from a parent scale.
 The main difference lies in the root note; modes use the same notes and intervals as the parent scales but with slight variations instead.

-The seven kinds are as follows:
+The seven elements of music are as follows:

 In essence, there are twelve major scales.